meetk5/Team-Project1/README.md

 In the state of New jersey as well the rate for Asian population was lowest among other races at 8.1% well below average rate of the state (10.5%).

-## Consistent Unemployment Gap betwee Black and White Population
+## Consistent Unemployment Gap between Black and White Population

 <img width="390" alt="image" src="https://user-images.githubusercontent.com/83404547/126704400-e2bd2ae6-6326-4c64-8e06-3476ddecbdcc.png">